jkempf42/kube-volttron/cluster-config/README.md

 	echo "deb [signed-by=/usr/share/keyrings/kubernetes-archive-keyring.gpg] https://apt.kubernetes.io/ kubernetes-xenial main" | sudo tee /etc/apt/sources.list.d/kubernetes.list

-#### Installing the Kubernetes system utilities
+#### Installing the Kubernetes system utility packages and `kubeadm`

-To install the Kubernetes utilities type the following commands:
+To install the Kubernetes utilities and `kubeadm` type the following commands:

 	sudo apt-get update
 	sudo apt-get install -y kubelet kubeadm kubectl sudo apt-mark hold kubelet kubeadm kubectl

-This installs `kubelet` as a systemd service and marks the Kubernetes utilites so that they are not automatically updated.
+This installs `kubelet` as a `systemd` service and marks the Kubernetes utilites so that they are not automatically updated.
+The `kubelet` on the `gateway-node` will need some configuration but we need to configure it after the gateway node has joined the cluster.

+Note that if the installtion suggests you install any firewall packages, don't install them since this will considerably complicate the cluster connectivity.
+If you followed the directions above on firewalls, you should already have a firewall installed, running, and configured if your host is connected directly to the Internet.

 ## Creating a cluster with `kubedm`

-#### Configuring the central node as the control node
+### Installing `central-node` as a control node

-First step is to run `kubeadm` with arguments specific to central node host on the central node.
+First step is to run `kubeadm` with arguments specific to configuring `central-node` as a control node
 The following arguments need to be set:

 - Since we are using Flannel, we need to reserve the pod CIDR using `--pod-network-cidr=10.244.0.0/16`.
 This reserves
 IP address space for the inter-pod, intra-cluster network.

-- We need to advertise the API server and the central node on the `wg0` interface so all traffic between the central node and the gateway nodes is encrypted.
+- We need to advertise the API server on the `wg0` interface so all traffic between the central node and the gateway nodes is encrypted.
-If you followed the Wireguard numbering scheme above, then use `--apiserver-advertise-address=10.8.0.1` `--control-plane-endpoint=10.8.0.1`, otherwise, substitute the address you assigned to the `wg0` interface on the control node.
+If you followed the Wireguard numbering scheme above, then use `--apiserver-advertise-address=10.8.0.1`, otherwise, substitute the address you assigned to the `wg0` interface on the central node.

 -- The `containerd` socket should be specified using the argument